dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 ## Querying by Time

-That's obviously too many tracks to visualize conveniently.
+That's a lot of storm tracks.
+It would be easier to visualize a smaller number of tracks.
 A natural way to subset the data is by querying over a time range.
 Let's retrieve the storms between the start of 2005 and the end of 2009.
 This is done by adding a `filter` parameter with a CQL expression against the dataset temporal property `time_start` (storms typically do not span the start of years).